Vieolo/django-hint/README.md

 `Django_hint` is a module to help you type hint your django project to work with different IDEs.
+It has been tested in PyCharm and with pylint in VSCode.

 ```
 Notice: Python3.6 or later is required for this module